 This material is ideal for indoor resin river tables than outdoor furniture.
 You may not know, but olive wood is not durable enough to stand against exterior elements and insect infestations.

 If there’s an option highly suitable for an epoxy top, that will be elm wood.
-Our woodworking experts favor this material for its natural wood colors that ranges between light shades of brown and red.
+Many woodworkers like myself favor this material for its natural wood colors that ranges between light shades of brown and red.

 It’s water-resistant and heat-resistant, so you’ll have no problem using it for exterior or interior furniture.
 Considering its wood density levels, newbie woodworkers should find this material easier to shape than other wood selections for epoxy resin projects.

-As a solid hardwood, we don’t doubt that mahogany can create a durable and long-lasting epoxy resin table.
+As a solid hardwood, mahogany can create a durable and long-lasting epoxy resin table.
 Besides its water resistance, this wood type is also scratch resistant.

 It’s not a bad choice for outdoor epoxy tables because it’s a weatherproof material with lower chances of shrinking or warping.